LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 end
 {% endhighlight %}

-The `preprocess` function requires a tokenizer for subword tokenization.
-I have made simple tokenizers at [github.com/LiorSinai/TokenizersLite.jl](https://github.com/LiorSinai/TokenizersLite).
+I have made simple tokenizers for subword tokenization at [github.com/LiorSinai/TokenizersLite.jl](https://github.com/LiorSinai/TokenizersLite).
 You can also use the registered BytePairEncoding.jl package.
 Or if you do not want subword tokenization use `tokenizer=identity`.
 This is sufficient for the Amazon Reviews problem that we will investigate later.